MHS is using TrackItForward.com to log your community service hours.

 Things to Know About Community Service

-Hours can be entered anytime, but the deadline for entry is the end of the 3rd 9-weeks Senior Year.
 Students are encouraged to stay on top of their hours so they will be verified in a timely manner.
+Please enter your hours in the SAME year they were earned.

-- Hours must be completed after the first day of 9th grade.
+- Hours for graduation cords start for Freshmen on August 20, 2018.
 Any hours completed before the first day of 9th grade do NOT count towards cords and should not be entered on college applications.

 - If you have questions about whether a certain event/activity counts as community service, please email email@example.com.